Is someone spying on your business? Or even worse—stealing from it from right under your nose?

 Update and test your incident response plan so that you can effectively respond to an actual attack when it happens.

-In 2018, the AICPA, in connection with the guidance on SOCs for cybersecurity, issued their tenets of cybersecurity, with one stating that preparing your company for your response to have “as minimal disruption in your business as possible” is just as important as implementing controls to defend against these attacks and threat actors.
+In 2018, the AICPA, in connection with the guidance on SOCs for cybersecurity, issued their tenets of cybersecurity, with one stating that preparing your company to respond to an attack with “as minimal disruption in your business as possible” is just as important as implementing controls to defend against these attacks and threat actors.

 A solid incident response plan should consider all potential threats and risks to the organization.
 One plan could have multiple threats and courses of action should a cybersecurity event occur, and every organization should update their documents for “software supply chain attack.”